 I had an issue with the driver since I didn’t understand why he couldn’t allow me to use the washrooms yet we had stopped at a service station for fuel – next time I will just get out and not ask!

 Regardless of the minor hiccups, we were able to make a restroom stop after about half an hour.

-A great stop with abundance of food options, and touristy souvenirs.
+It was a great stop with an abundance of food options, and touristy souvenirs.

 As we drive along, we pass a lot of small huts where locals live by the roadside.

 After a bit of a ‘discussion with the driver’, who tries to leave us at the Campe Grande airport instead of the agreed Guesthouse we paid to get delivered to.
 We finally get him to agree to take us to the accommodation.
 He drops us around the corner which still makes a challenge for me to walk with my foot.
 My 8-year-old son gets quite frank with him that this is “NOT OK as my Mum has a hurt foot”.
 The driver then drops us a block away from our booked Guesthouse and I am glad we are finally there.

 We have complimentary accommodation here in Campe Grande as part of our tour of The Pantanal.
 In hindsight, we should have not bothered and just flown straight to Rio.

 When we show our voucher to the staff at the Guesthouse, a number of rooms are shown to us.
 I, however, tell the man in charge that I cannot go upstairs and so we get a room on the ground floor.
 It is so basic that I would not recommend this place or even name it.
 There are other reasons I will not list, but I don’t want to stay more than a night here.
 Thankfully though, it has a private ensuite bathroom and looks okay.